ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Proposed Method

 \subsection{Losses and Training Details}

-The MEGNet and RegNet are trained separately at the beginning using the dataset proposed by~\cite{afifi2021learning}.
-This dataset is rendered from the MIT-Adobe FiveK dataset~\cite{mit5k} using Adobe Camera Raw SDK.
+The MEGNet and RegNet are trained separately at the beginning using the dataset proposed by ~\cite{afifi2021learning}, referred to as the MSEC dataset.
+The MSEC dataset is rendered from the MIT-Adobe FiveK dataset~\cite{mit5k} using Adobe Camera Raw SDK.
 Regarding the exposure value (EV=$e$) of the original input images ($I_e$) as the reference, M. Afifi et al.~\cite{afifi2021learning} use the relative EVs (i.e., $\Delta EV \in ({-1.5, -1, +1, +1.5)}$ to render images (i.e., $I_{e+\Delta EV}$) with underexposure settings (-1.5 and -1) and overexposure ones (+1 and +1.5).
 Also, they adopt the images manually retouched by Expert C in MIT-Adobe FiveK dataset as the correctly exposed images (i.e., the ground truth $Y_{gt}$).

 To train MEGNet for image generation, we collect training pairs from the dataset.
 In detail, for an input image $I_e$ whose EV is $e$, we randomly draw the $\Delta EV$ from ${-1.5, -1, +0, +1, +1.5}$ and select its corresponding image $I_{e_{gt}}$ as the output, where $e_{gt}=e+\Delta EV$.
 Then, given the input image $I_e$ and $\Delta EV$, we train MEGNet to generate the image $I_{out}$ that is constrained to be close to $I_{e_{gt}}$ by L1 reconstruction loss :